NoahY/q2a-embed/README.rst

   - Vimeo
   - Metacafe
   - Dailymotion
-- also supports basic image embedding from urls (won't work for complex urls)
+- also supports basic image and mp3 embedding from urls
 - switch on and off via admin/plugins
 - set width and height via admin/plugins